Final report for WPDP19-24

 Educational & Outreach Activities

-The interviews held with farmers across the state helped to generate a guidance document on co-management practices.
-Practices were chosen if producers considered them to be practical in Hawaii, which has distinctive growing conditions from the continental US, and which were already vetted for their ability to address food safety concerns and conservation of natural resources.
-The guidance document will continue to be distributed and used this year during co-management workshops.
+The interviews held with farmers across the state helped to generate a guidance document and a fact sheet series on co-management practices, as well as an informational video of the installation of one popular practice.
+Practices were chosen as co-management strategies if producers considered them to be practical in Hawaii, which has distinctive growing conditions from the continental US, and which were already vetted for their ability to address food safety concerns and conservation of natural resources.

 While there was overlap of practices considered in both categories of farm goals, it was noted that many practices best suited for food safety were unrelated to those best suited for conservation goals and vice versa.
 This observation introduced the need to reevaluate the impact of the project initiative to identify clear overlapping practices.
 Co-management practices were evaluated further in farmer interviews.
 Despite this challenge, the necessity of addressing both concerns remains of clear importance in Hawaii to support a sustainable agriculture system.
 Identifying cases in which food safety and conservation practices run counter to each other helps to flag important challenges for farmers and those supporting them in one or both of these areas, while preventing unrealistic recommendations (i.e. the adoption of a conservation practice that undermines food safety).